MChloe-X/cryosieve-video/tutorial_video_script.md

 ## EP4 Practical Utility

 ### Dataset Preparation
 In this section, we provide a hands-on example of how to utilize CryoSieve for processing the final stack in a real-world experimental dataset.
-For this tutorial, we'll use the final particle stack from the `EMPIAR-11233` dataset.
-[I RECOMMEND TO USE EMPIAR-10097 DATASET.
-IT IS USED IN MY KEYNOTE.]
+For this tutorial, we'll use the final particle stack from the `EMPIAR-10097` dataset.

 To download the final particle stack, navigate to your desired working directory and execute the following command:
-`wget -nH -m ftp://ftp.ebi.ac.uk/empiar/world_availability/11233/data/Final_Particle_Stack/`
+`wget -nH -m ftp://ftp.ebi.ac.uk/empiar/world_availability/10097/data/Final_Particle_Stack/`

 Go to the folder where the data set is stored, this directory contains a star file with all particle information and an mrcs file representing the final stack.
 *cd+ls*
 Additionally, you'll need a mask file.
 You can generate a mask file using any cryo-EM software, based on the reconstructed volume.
 If you prefer not to generate a mask file, we've provided one used in our experiments which you can download from our github.
-Once you have the mask file, move it into the `Final_Particle_Stack` directory.【这一段有必要吗？】
+Once you have the mask file, move it into the `Final_Particle_Stack` directory.

 *仅进行提示，无需操作*